What to do Before the Photographer Arrives

 - It’s best to arrange a fur baby (pet) sitter while your house is being photographed.
 Place pet toys, beds and food dishes away.

 Foxy Interiors always encourages clients to stage their house before listing.
 This applies to both occupied and vacant homes.
 Statistics show staged homes sell more quickly and for more money.
-We invite you to preview our Staging page for affordable staging products.
+We invite you to visit our Staging page to learn about the benefits of a home staging consultation.

 Contact Jim Hays, Photographer, at (407) 715-1737 or Marie Fox, Lead Interior Stylist, Foxy Interiors at (407) 314-5076 for more information or to schedule your consultation.